randymz10/web-development-bootcamp/Notes/08 - Advanced CSS.md

 - **Clear** generally use the values left, right and both.

 ## Responsive Websites (Making websites look good on all screen sizes)

+Today we have many devices in order to consuming websites as Desktops, Laptops, Tablets and smartphones, responsive is responding to different screens size.
+We have fou ways to do our website responsive:

+- Media Queries
+- CSS Grid
+- CSS Flexbox
+- External Frameworks e.g. Bootstrap

+## Media Queries (adding breakpoints to define responsive layouts)